YuuyaGitHub/CS-Apps-Repository/NotificationApp v2/readme.md

 Displayed as a balloon on Windows 8.1 and earlier.<br>
 ![Sample on Windows 8.1 and earlier](example/windows81.png)

-# Malware detection
-When you download this program, depending on the antivirus software you are using, it may be considered malware and may be deleted.
-<br>This is a **mistake by the antivirus software**, and there is nothing harmful about this program.

-Microsoft Defender will treat this as a threat.

 # Supported environments
 It's written with .NET Framework 3.5, so it can run on any Windows that supports it.
 <br>It cannot be executed in other environments.